 A look at the coffee business

-The company plays a crucial role in order to build a positive culture: a company sets its goal, invests in education, quality and passion.
+The company plays a crucial role to build a positive culture: a company sets its goal, invests in education, quality and passion.
 This is what a company needs to be focused and that’s the core business of a company.

 The culture of a company is the result of the hiring process which will be then reflected on the business.
-Hiring passionate baristas and invest in their development is paramount in order to build a healthy culture; people do their best when their skills are valued and supported.
+Hiring passionate baristas and invest in their development is paramount to build a healthy culture; people do their best when their skills are valued and supported.

 What is Consistency?